MonkStrom/CSCI2961_Lab2/CSCI2961_Lab2.md

 	License: MIT license

 7) Developer: Apache/BSD --> Developer gets accredited, some royalties
-							 and no blame
+							 and no blamer

    Company: LGPL --> Can make proprietary works without releasing the source to that

-   Common Good: GPL --> Everything that comes out of GPL can only be GPL
+   Common Good: GPL --> In general, allows for more open revisions, modifications and distribution.

 8) (As a class)